mui/material-ui/docs/src/pages/components/selects/selects-es.md

 The Select component is meant to be interchangeable with a native `<select>` element.

 If you are looking for more advanced features, like combobox, multiselect, autocomplete, async or creatable support, head to the [`Autocomplete` component](/components/autocomplete/).
-It's also meant to be an improved version of the "react-select" package.
+It's meant to be an improved version of the "react-select" and "downshift" packages.

-## Native Select
+## Selección nativa

-As the user experience can be improved on mobile using the native select of the platform, we allow such pattern.
+Dado que la experiencia del usuario puede mejorarse en móvil usando la selección nativa de la plataforma, permitimos ese patrón.

 {{"demo": "pages/components/selects/NativeSelects.js"}}

-## Text Fields
+## Campos de texto

 El componente `TextField` es un control de formulario completo, incluyendo una etiqueta, el campo de texto y texto de ayuda.
 You can find an example with the select mode [in this section](/components/text-fields/#select).

-## Customized selects
+## Selecciones personalizadas

 Here are some examples of customizing the component.
 You can learn more about this in the [overrides documentation page](/customization/components/).